-12 Best National and State Parks in Ohio
+12 Best National & State Parks in Ohio

-The national and state parks throughout Ohio are natural playgrounds for outdoor enthusiasts, from the forested foothills of the Appalachian Mountains in the south to the Lake Erie shores in the north.
-The diverse geographic regions in Ohio offer so many things to do year-round, from wilderness hiking, disc golf, canoeing and paddleboarding to snowmobiling, cross-country skiing, and bird watching.
+The national and state parks in Ohio are natural playgrounds for outdoor enthusiasts, from the forested foothills of the Appalachian Mountains in the south to the Lake Erie shores in the north.
+The diverse geographic regions in Ohio offer so many things to do year-round, from wilderness hiking, disc golf, canoeing, and paddleboarding to snowmobiling, cross-country skiing, and bird-watching.

-With two National Historic Parks, three National Wildlife Refuges and 83 state parks, you will discover that Ohio's changing seasons make your favorite outdoor activities a different kind of experience every time.
+With two National Historic Parks, three National Wildlife Refuges, and 83 state parks, you will discover that Ohio's changing seasons make your favorite outdoor activities a different kind of experience every time.
 Discover the best places to visit with our list of the top national and state parks in Ohio.

 The Cuyahoga Valley National Park should be one of your first visits for outdoor recreation in Ohio.
 The natural beauty of the park is breathtaking as you experience hills, forests, and the active Cuyahoga River that winds its way through the park.
 It is hard to believe that this natural paradise is just a short drive from the urban activity in Cleveland and Akron.